the 60sec investment pitch test

 Yesterday a whale died off the southern coast of Thailand.
 The autopsy revealed 80 plastic bags weighing up to eight kilos were found in the creature’s stomach.
 Thon Thamrongnawasawat, a marine biologist and lecturer at Kasetsart University, said the bags had made it impossible for the whale to eat any nutritional food.
 “If you have […]

-Anyone who visited Patagonia’s website last Monday in search for some warm mittens was in for a surprise.
-The outdoor brand posted a sinister accusation on its homepage after President Donald Trump cut the size of Bears Ears and Grand Staircase National Monuments in Utah.
-The message, in bold black and white, was a sore […]
+Anyone who visited Patagonia’s website last Monday in search of some warm mittens was in for a surprise.
+The outdoor brand posted a strong accusation on its homepage after President Donald Trump cut the size of Bears Ears and Grand Staircase-Escalante National Monuments in Utah.
+The message, in bold black and white, was a stark […]

-As Bell Pottinger goes into administration in the wake of the scandal over its campaign to stir up racial tensions in South Africa I can’t help but breathe a sigh of relief.
+As Bell Pottinger goes into administration in the wake of the scandal over its campaign to stir up racial tensions in South Africa, I can’t help but breathe a sigh of relief.
 It seems some make compromises in their work, whatever it is.
-Unless you have worked for a company or department of government, or […]
+Unless you have worked for a company, department of government, or local […]

 the 4 c’s of great content

 The bar has never been higher for brands that want to produce content.
-Are strategists up to the challenge of taking the brand out of branded content, and putting the human element back in?
-In short, branded content now needs to be as good an un-branded content.
-Here’s a few starters for 10.
-Context: To create […]
+Are strategists up to the challenge of taking the brand out of branded content and putting the human element back in?
+In short, branded content now needs to be as good as unbranded content.
+Here are a few starters for ten.
+Context: […]

 hail robert harris